LF-digitala-kanaler/LFUI-components/README.md

 }
 ```

-Depending on where in your project you place the font files, update the provided variable SCSS variable `$asset-path` to match your setup.
-Place it before your `LFUI.scss` import.
+Depending on where in your project that you place the font files, configure the SCSS variable `$asset-path` before importing the framework.

 ```
 $asset-path: "./";